Response to TCFD Recommendations

 Global EV Data Explorer (https://www.iea.org/articles/global-ev-data-explorer) - For the 1.5˚C temperature increase scenario, calculations use the IEA NZE (net zero emission) scenario for determining the share of EV sales based on the premise that the total number of vehicles sold is the same as in IEA STEPS (Stated Policies Scenario).

-- Figures for future years other than 2025 and 2030 are calculated using the assumption that changes will occur evenly across all years.
+- Figures for future years other than 2025, 2030, 2035 are calculated using the assumption that changes will occur evenly across all years.

 Transition Plan concerning Climate Change